FusionAuth/fusionauth-site/site/_posts/2021-02-04-single-sign-on.md

 In a production environment you might enable self service registration or use the API to create users.
 Here's what the user details of a user registered for both the Pied Piper and Hooli applications will look like:

-image TBD
-image::guides/single-sign-on/user-registration-docs.png[Registering a user for both applications.,width=1200]
+{% include _image.liquid src="/assets/img/blogs/sso-example/user-registration.png" alt="Registering a user for both applications." class="img-fluid" figure=false %}

 Finally, an optional configuration change is to modify how long an SSO session should last.
 This SSO timeout is set at the tenant level.
 To change it, navigate to "Tenants" and then choose your tenant.
 Go to the "OAuth" tab and modify the "Session timeout" to the number of seconds you want your SSO sessions to last.

-image TBD
-image::guides/single-sign-on/tenant-single-sign-on-session-timeout.png[Configuring the single sign-on session length.,width=1200,role=bottom-cropped]

 ## The SSO node applications